Why Does the Bicycle saddle Keep Tilting forward and back

-Why Does My Bike Seat Keep Tilting?
+Why Does My Bike Seat Keep Tilting And How To Prevent It?

 Why Is A Tilting Bicycle Seat A Serious Problem?

 Flat style seats aren’t curved like the pelvic area of the human body like more modern models, such as Selle SMP.
-The even structure of bike seats means that a tilting saddle can significantly disrupt the rider’s riding experience.
+The even structure of bike saddles means that a tilting saddle can significantly disrupt the rider’s riding experience.

-This is true for flat-style bike seat users, but not every cyclist will like it if the seat is constantly tilting because a tilting bike seat needs to be fixed before riding to make riding fun.
+This is true for flat-style bicycle seat users, but not every cyclist will like it if the seat is constantly tilting because a tilting bike seat needs to be fixed before riding to make riding fun.

 Related reading: Best Bike Seat For Your Balls – Bicycle Saddles For Men Reviewed